 - Year-round comfort with dramatically lower energy bills

-Alongside Passivhaus design principles, other measures can also support energy efficiency, such as installing renewable energy sources (e.g. solar panels), integrating natural shading and sun screening systems, and including green spaces to enhance biodiversity and thermal regulation.
+Alongside Passivhaus design principles, other measures can also support energy efficiency, such as installing renewable energy sources (e.g. solar panels), integrating natural shading and high-performance sun screening systems, and including green spaces to enhance biodiversity and thermal regulation.

 By adopting these strategies, the construction industry can move towards delivering buildings that are not only sustainable but also net-zero ready, resilient, and future-proof.

-Protect Natural Habitats
+Protect Natural Habitats and Local Biodiversity

 When planning construction, be mindful of protected or vulnerable environments and ecosystems when deciding where to build.
 The expanding built environment is responsible for the destruction of vital ecosystems, including meadows, hedgerows, woodlands, rivers and lakes.
 This has knock-on effects for resident wildlife that make an important contribution to the local ecosystem.